Using Employee Attitude Surveys

 Assess your policies

 Going directly to the employees to ask what they think can help management assess the results of past and present activities, the impacts of certain decisions, and the effectiveness of policies and practices.
 Lessons can be extracted from the employees’ responses to serve as springboards for future efforts on planning and strategy development.

 Employee attitude surveys provide information on the sources of morale and guides management on how best to motivate employees, stimulate dialogues, promote commitment, and improve job satisfaction.
 They also enable the company to respond promptly to changing circumstances in the workforce and maintain control by giving indications on how employees are likely to react to any changes implemented.

 In-house or outsource?

-Some companies prefer their in-house HR department to implement their employment attitude surveys, while others outsource the conducting of the survey and data analysis to third-party suppliers who can potentially provide more expertise and an unbiased interpretation.
+Some companies prefer their in-house HR department to implement their employee surveys, while others outsource the conducting of the survey and data analysis to third-party suppliers who can potentially provide more expertise and an unbiased interpretation.
 If you keep this project in-house, ensure you test and then pick an online survey software that is user-friendly yet advanced enough for your needs.
-A user-friendly software is imperative, as you'll want to ensure your surveys can be conducted and responses analysed as efficiently as possible.
+A user-friendly software is imperative, as you’ll want to ensure your surveys can be conducted and responses analysed as efficiently as possible.

 Choose the focus of your survey

 Specific areas typically covered in an employee attitude survey are the employee’s career plan, current job position, the climate at work, training and development, organisation design, culture in the company, management and style, sources of stress, and what gives rise to satisfaction or dissatisfaction.